JAEGER2K/lenie/README.md

 * *$ lenie init* should provide the option to write the default config to file and add it to the new repository
 * A smart concept for signing posts with your GPG-Key
-* Some assembly of stats about the blog, probably on a dedicated page.
+* Some assembly of stats about the blog, probably on a dedicated page